 Cuomo has so far issued eight pardons—and those are important.
 But what he really needs to do is start issuing commutations.

 Last year, the governor twice announced actions that seemed to show real change in regards to clemency.
 In December, he announced a plan to offer pardons to around 10,000 New Yorkers who were convicted as minors.
 Unfortunately, there were catches.
 For one, under the plan, eligible individuals wouldn’t be allowed to apply for a pardon until 10 years after their release from prison.
 That’s so prohibitively long as to make it almost worthless—especially if the goal is, as the press release indicates—to make employment and college admissions easier.
-“We’re taking about grandmothers and people who are grandfathers, who are different than who they were when they were 30.”

 Also, only non-violent offenders are eligible, and they still must be living in New York.
 What’s more, they’re not necessarily permanent pardons.
 The juvenile pardons the governor is offering are conditional.
 If there’s a new conviction, the pardon is overturned.